echaeu/echa-oracle/README.md

 Attributes
 ==========

-echa-oracle defines a single top-level namespace: ':oracle'.
+echa-oracle defines a single top-level namespace: `:oracle`.
 Values that pertain to the whole Oracle setup (not only the RDBMS) are defined there directly:
 * `node[:oracle][:ora_base]` - sets the Oracle base's absolute